hsavarese/GroupProject/README.md

 Updated the Menu class so it would work along with the Similarity Calcualtor.
 Did this since the main is in the menu class.

 ### To Do:
 - Look at the Prof's commits.
 Decide whats going on with both app.java files that we have in our folder.

+  Here's what he said:
+  As of commit #8e2ca8, the structure of the project is unclear.
+You have two `App.java` files in different packages.
+One is empty, the other one has a single print statement.
+Your dataset file is missing from your repository (`doc.txt`).
+It does not seem if the project is functional at the commit.
+Please check with me to see if you can get full credit.

+Points - 60/100

 ---